Nouma-mdw/WBS---P2_DB-Analysis-for-performance-of-discounts-on-sales-revenue/README.md

 DISCLAIMER

-### This Proile is under construction.
+### This Profile is under construction.
 Please visit in a few months!
 I'll be happy to have you back!
 ### Best wishes, Manuel